Dayot Upamecano: International career

 Upamecano played for the France under-16 team that finished third in the 2014 Aegean Cup.
 He played in three of his country's four games and was named the competition's best defender.
 He subsequently moved up to the France under-17 squad, making his debut in a European Championship qualifier against Cyprus on 27 October 2014.
 France won the 2015 UEFA European Under-17 Championship, with Upamecano playing in all six of his country's matches and being named in the team of the tournament.
-He made his debut for France under-18 in a 0–0 friendly draw with United States under-18 on 4 September 2015.
+He debuted for France under-18 in a 0–0 friendly draw with United States under-18 on 4 September 2015.

-Upamecano made his debut for the France national football team, on 5 September 2020, starting in a UEFA Nations League group-stage match against Sweden.
-Three days later on 8 September, he scored his first international goal in a 4–2 win against Croatia.
+On 5 September 2020, Upamecano debuted for the French senior squad, starting in a UEFA Nations League group stage match against Sweden.
+Three days later on 8 September, he scored his first international goal in a 4–2 victory against Croatia.

 Upamecano played a pivotal role in France's 2022 FIFA World Cup, starting five of France's seven matches.
-This includes playing the entire 120 minutes in the final in an eventual 3-3 loss in penalties to Argentina.
+This included playing the entire 120 minutes in the final in an eventual 3–3 loss in penalties to Argentina.